Buffer API Authentication

 Buffer is an OAuth 2.0 provider.
 We recommend using one of the many great OAuth 2.0 libraries to do the heavy lifting!

 All of the Buffer API endpoints require authentication.
 To get an access_token you must first register an application here.
 Once you have registered an app follow the steps below to gain authorized access to a users account.

 Please note: a good OAuth library will handle most of these steps for you.
 You should only need to supply a client ID and secret.

 First, redirect your user to the authorize endpoint.
 Note, the redirect_uri must match the Callback URL given when your app was registered.

 The user will then approve or deny the request to authorize your application.
 At this point they will be redirected back to the redirect_uri location with an authorization code or error message as a query parameter.
 This should look something like:

 Getting an Access Token

 Note: If you only need a single access token, we will automatically generate that for you after you have created an app.

 Your app should swap the authorization code for an access token by POSTing it along with your client_id, client_secret, redirect_uri and grant_type=authorization_code to our token endpoint.
-Note, a code is valid for a limited amount of time only (currently 30 seconds) - this swap should be performed as soon as the code is received.
+Note, a code is valid for 30 seconds only - this swap should be performed as soon as the code is received.
 Also note that the code parameter must not be url encoded - ie. it should be formatted like 1/mWot20jTwojsd00jFlaaR45 and not 1%2FmWot20jTwojsd00jFlaaR45.